 Unique looks and excellent visibility from a renowned brand

-Korg is a well respected brand in the musical electronics space, so we expected a lot from this the Sledgehammer Pro.
-After unpackaging, we were really caught out by how cool it looked.
+Korg is a well-respected brand in the musical electronics space, so we expected a lot from their Sledgehammer Pro.
+After unpackaging it, we were really struck by how cool it looked.
 The Korg Sledgehammer Pro has a pretty unique cylindrical shape, which offers so much more than cool aesthetics.
-The display itself is actually curved, giving it what is effectively a 3D screen, which let us view it from multiple angles without having to adjust anything.
+The display itself is actually curved, giving it what is effectively a 3D screen.
+This lets us view it from multiple angles without having to adjust anything.

-On the topic of the display, we found it to be very clear and bright, without being dazzling.
-This have us great visibility both in bright and dark conditions, something most guitarists, especially those who gig regularly, will appreciate.
+We found the display to be very clear and bright, without being dazzling.
+This gave us great visibility both in bright and dark conditions, something guitarists who gig regularly will appreciate.

 We found the clip to be very sturdy, and the hinge point had just the right amount of resistance – easy to manipulate, but sturdy enough that it didn’t move around when we were accessing the tuner’s functions.
-Another nice touch was the included batteries, the only flaw we could see was in fact that the battery compartment was a little tricky to get into, but as the batteries last so long, you won’t need to change batteries often anyway.
+Another nice touch was the included batteries.
+The only flaw we found was that the battery compartment was a little tricky to get into, but the batteries last so long, you won’t need to change them often anyway.

-Verdict: The Korg Sledgehammer Pro is a great chromatic clip on tuner.
-It works for both bass and guitar, and is ideal for the gigging musician and bedroom only players alike.
-The design is excellent, allowing single handed operation while playing, something that not every tuner can boast.
+Verdict: The Korg Sledgehammer Pro is a great chromatic clip-on tuner.
+It works for both bass and guitar, and is ideal for the gigging musician and bedroom-only players alike.
+The design is excellent, allowing single-handed operation while playing, something not every tuner can boast.
 It has a strobe mode for easy alternative tuning, and we absolutely loved the readability of the display.

 Boss TU-02 – Best Budget

 Boss are widely recognized for their contribution to the world of pedals and FX.
-They are also credited with developing two of the world’s best loved tuners, the TU-2 and the TU-3 pedal tuners (you can read more about those in our in depth comparison here), so you shouldn’t be at all surprised to see that their clip on tuner, the TU-02 has made it onto our list of the best clip on tuners.
+They are also credited with developing two of the world’s best loved tuners, the TU-2 and the TU-3 pedal tuners (you can read more about those in our in-depth comparison here).

 The TU-02 just screams Boss.
-As we opened it, we were greeted with the same, familiar quality that we’ve come to expect from all Boss products, which while not surprising given the manufacturer, we were really floored by because of the low price.
+Opening it, we were greeted with the same, familiar quality that we’ve come to expect from all Boss products.
+This shouldn’t be surprising given the manufacturer, but we were still really floored because of the low price.

 The display was crisp and clear, and easily visible in all lighting conditions.
-The display itself crams a lot of information onto it, which some may find distracting, but we appreciated having the always-on reference pitch displayed.
+The display itself crams a lot of information onto it.
+Some may find this distracting, but we appreciated having the always-on reference pitch displayed.

 We found that the TU-02 was reasonably quick to register the notes played, but because of the relatively lower accuracy (+/-1 cent) vs the thousandth of a cent on models like the StroboClip, it did take some time to get to the correct pitch per the reference.

 Verdict: We really loved the Boss TU-02.
-For the money there’s nothing that really comes close.
-It’s clearly built to a standard, not a price, and yet, it was the must budget friendly tuner on test.
-It offers chromatic, guitar, bass, and ukulele tuning, so if you’re a multi instrumentalist, you’ll only need the one tuner.
-It’s simple to use, and it offers great battery life.
+For the money, there’s nothing that really comes close.
+It’s clearly built to a standard not a price, and yet it was the must budget-friendly tuner on test.
+It offers chromatic, guitar, bass, and ukulele tuning, so if you’re a multi-instrumentalist, you’ll only need the one tuner.
+It’s simple to use, and offers great battery life.

 Peterson StroboClip HD – Editor’s Pick

-The KGR team love Peterson rack tuners, so we were really excited to get our hands on the StroboClip HD, and it didn’t disappoint.
+The KGR team love Peterson rack tuners, so we were really excited to get our hands on the StroboClip HD.
+It didn’t disappoint.
 The display was as crisp as we expected it to be – bright enough to be seen in harsh sunlight, yet not dazzling in darker stage conditions.

 Build quality was absolutely outstanding.
-Everything was sturdy, without wobble, and the plastics, where used feel premium.
-Instead of cheap foam on the clip, the StroboClip HD features a soft rubber, which provides a firmer grip for better vibration transfer, and thus more accurate tuning.
-Not only that, but the rubber coated clamps will almost certainly outlast anything with foam glued on to it.
+Everything was sturdy, without wobble, and the plastics (where used) feel premium.
+Instead of cheap foam on the clip, the StroboClip HD features soft rubber, which provides a firmer grip for better vibration transfer and thus more accurate tuning.
+Not only that, but the rubber coated clamps will almost certainly outlast anything with foam glued onto it.

-Verdict: The Peterson StroboClip HD is a truly outstanding clip on tuner.
-Accuracy is as good as it gets, build quality is peerless, and useability is a real strong point.
+Verdict: The Peterson StroboClip HD is a truly outstanding clip-on tuner.
+Accuracy is as good as it gets, build quality is peerless, and usability is a real strong point.
 It’s loaded with over 50 tunings, which will quickly get you to pitch for just about any alternative tuning you can think of.
-In addition to the basic features, it also features upgradable firmware, so as Peterson introduce new pre loaded tunings, you can download them to your StroboClip HD.
+In addition to the basic features, it also has upgradable firmware, so as Peterson introduce new pre-loaded tunings, you can download them to your StroboClip HD.

 D’Addario Eclipse

 Chances are if you’ve ever shopped for guitar accessories, you’ve come across D’Addario.
-This is a brand more normally associated with strings, although since their merger with Planet Waves, they’ve been responsible for some great electronics, too, including this neat clip on tuner.
+This is a brand normally associated with strings, but since their merger with Planet Waves they’ve been responsible for some great electronics, including this neat clip-on tuner.

 The sharp and flat cent markers are different colors, with the flat indication at the bottom (green) and sharp up top (red).
 The note that it recognizes is displayed in the middle, and the cent markers disappear when you’re at pitch.

-Snark are one of the go to names in clip on tuner technology.
+Snark are one of the go-to names in clip-on tuner technology.
 They make a wide range of models, but if we had to choose one (and we did) to put in this list, it would be the Snark Rechargeable.
-Lithium ion battery technology has come such a long way, we’re actually surprised that we haven’t seen rechargeable tech become the norm – but until that’s the case, this Snark remains a stand out.
+Lithium ion battery technology has come such a long way, we’re actually surprised that we haven’t seen rechargeable tech become the norm.
+Until that’s the case, this Snark remains a standout.

 We did like that the screen was clear and bright.
-The display is uncluttered, and simply shows the registered note, and where you are relative to correct pitch.
+The display is uncluttered, simply showing the registered note and where you are relative to correct pitch.
 It made for simple tuning, which is always a plus.

 Build quality was good, but not spectacular.
-Snark have upgraded this model with vulcanized rubber pads, which as we’ve pointed out, really do help to make better contact with the guitar, making the tuner more secure, and tuning more accurate, but we did find that there was some play in the spring.
-We also noted that the screen was difficult to set at the perfect angle as to begin with, it was overly stiff, which resulted in us overshooting the right position when setting up.
+Snark have upgraded this model with vulcanized rubber pads, which as we’ve pointed out, really do help to make better contact with the guitar.
+This makes the tuner more secure and tuning more accurate, but we did find there was some play in the spring.
+We also noted that the screen was difficult to set at the perfect angle.
+It was overly stiff, which resulted in us overshooting the right position when setting up.
 We suspect that this will ease over time, but it’s still something to be aware of.

 The rechargeable battery was something we all loved having.
-The problem with replaceable battery tuners is that they often use button batteries and watch batteries, and you can be sure when you need a new one, there are none to be found.
-To recharge this snark, simply plug it into a micro USB charger, and within a couple of hours you have power to last a few weeks.
+The problem with replaceable battery tuners is they often use button batteries and watch batteries.
+You can be sure when you need a new one, there will be none to be found.
+To recharge this Snark, simply plug it into a micro USB charger.
+Within a couple of hours you have power to last a few weeks.

-As far as tuning accuracy went, we did have a little trouble as the bass end of the register, in fact it had quite some difficulty picking up the low E. We did eventually get it to pitch, but it took a lot of plucking on the 6th string.
+As far as tuning accuracy went, we did have a little trouble at the bass end of the register.
+In fact, it had quite some difficulty picking up the low E. We did eventually get it to pitch, but it took a lot of plucking on the 6th string.
 The other strings did register quickly, however, and all tuned accurately to the reference on the digital piano.

-Verdict: The Snark Rechargeable Clip On Tuner was definitely a favorite with the KGR team.
-Having a rechargeable tuner that you can plug into a laptop, a mobile power bank, or any other USB power source anywhere you go can really get you out of a bind if you find yourself with a dead tuner when you need it most.
-Despite the difficulties at the low end of the register, we still got the guitar to pitch in a reasonable amount of time.
+Verdict: The Snark Rechargeable Clip-on Tuner was definitely a favorite with the KGR team.
+Having a rechargeable tuner you can plug into a laptop, a mobile power bank, or any other USB power source can really get you out of a bind if you find yourself with a dead tuner when you need it most.
+Despite difficulties at the low end of the register, we still got the guitar to pitch in a reasonable time.
 If you’re a fan of Snark Tuners, this is one for you to check out!

-Clip on tuners often look pretty much identical to one another, so what exactly is it that separates the best from those you should avoid?
-Keep on reading to find out more.
+Clip-on tuners often look pretty much identical to one another, so what exactly is it that separates the best from those you should avoid?
+Keep on reading to find out.

-Clip on guitar tuners work by means of a transducer.
-When firmly clamped on to your guitar, the transducer detects vibrations, and it is these vibrations that indicate the pitch of the string.
-The biggest benefit of using vibrations to measure pitch is that it is not impacted by the volume of the instrument, or the ambient noise in the venue.
+Clip-on guitar tuners work by means of a transducer.
+When firmly clamped onto your guitar, the transducer detects vibrations.
+It is these vibrations that indicate the pitch of the string.
+The biggest benefit of using vibrations to measure pitch is that it isn’t impacted by the volume of the instrument, or the ambient noise in the venue.

 For this reason, you can tune an unplugged acoustic guitar in a crowded room in the same time frame as you could in a silent recording booth.